-Also, the long-term success of a company may be driven by its ability to ensure a competitive advantage and maintain it.
+The long-term success of a company may be driven by its ability to ensure a competitive advantage and maintain it.

 Even a business with the best model may not survive if the leaders fail to execute the plan properly.
-Again, the policies a company puts in place may determine the health of the business’ environment.
+Again, the policies a company puts in place may determine the health of the business environment.

 In qualitative fundamentals, it is also crucial to consider outside factors.
-This includes the industry of the company, market share, customer base, competition, industry growth and business cycles.
+This includes the industry of the company, market share, customer base, competition, industry growth, and business cycles.